jpy-1/Immersed-Interface-Methods/README.md

-# Immersed-Interface-Methods
+# Immersed-Interface-Methods For Elliptic Equations
-mainly about Immersed Interface Methods for different dimensions and jump conditions

 Mainly introducing the solution of elliptic equations with interface problems by the immersed interface method, considering different cases such as one-dimensional and two-dimensional, conventional jump conditions and Robin jump conditions, giving the derivation process of the corresponding numerical schemes, and finally carrying out numerical verification on the overall error order.